initbiz/initbiz.github.io/powercomponents/index.md

     create crud October.Test Person

 The command combines all the foregoing methods, so it:
-1. Creates crud components and registers them in plugin
+1. Creates crud components and registers them in the plugin
 1. Creates crud sites with those components embedded

-**Note:** The `create crud` command will ask you if you want to create plugin and model if they do not exist.
+**Note:** The `create crud` command will ask you if you want to create a plugin and model if they do not exist.

 ### Developing components
 Controllers differ from components.
-As a consequence, we cannot treat a component as a controller and give it power to render lists and forms in one class as it is done in backend.
+As a consequence, we cannot treat a component as a controller and give it the power to render lists and forms in one class as it is done in the backend.

-In frontend we have to use one component for one purpose.
+In the frontend, we have to use one component for one purpose.
 As a consequence there are two classes that extend ComponentBase class:

 1. ListComponentBase
 2. FormComponentBase